anna-filou/anna-filou.github.io/en/about.md

 ### What else?

-I love sketching out concepts for apps I'd want to use.
-That's also the next area I’m exploring professionally.
+I love sketching out concepts for apps I'd want to use and am looking forward to learning how to build them too!

 Online, I hang out on [Product Hunt](https://www.producthunt.com/@anna_0x) (more than I probably should), read comics, watch anime, go down rabbit holes of all sorts, and learn how to build things for the web.